I had a list of things to do, and enough time to do them. And I found a great parking space at each destination.

 It was a funny night to begin with.
 Three of us selected animals to write about.
 It felt a little disrespectful at first–People before animals, right?
 Except we were also accepting that the loss of a beloved pet can be just as rattling, especially since they are often the very thing that soothes us during other, larger losses.

-And so we wrote a letter from our pets, to us.
+And so the three of us wrote a letter from our pets, to us.

 In my opening sentence, I immediately saw how empathic this exercise really is.
 I wrote, “Dear kind lady….”
 Because, of course, Gomez would have no idea what my name was.
 And being a cat, he probably wouldn’t care.